 It is not mandatory, but we highly recommend you use a code linter in your plugin.
 It will ensure a consistent code style and help you to avoid many errors.

-standard since it works without the need to configure it and is very easy integrate in a test suite.
+standard since it works without the need to configure it and is very easy to integrate into a test suite.

-It is not mandatory, but if you release your code as open source it helps to use Continuous Integration to ensure contributions do not break your plugin and to show that the plugin works as intended.
-Travis is free for open source projects and easy to setup.
+It is not mandatory, but if you release your code as open source, it helps to use Continuous Integration to ensure contributions do not break your plugin and to show that the plugin works as intended.
+Both CircleCI and GitHub Actions are free for open source projects and easy to set up.

-In addition you can enable services like Greenkeeper, that will help you keep your dependencies up to date and discover if a new release of Fastify has some issues with your plugin.
+In addition, you can enable services like Dependabot, which will help you keep your dependencies up to date and discover if a new release of Fastify has some issues with your plugin.

 Awesome, now you know everything you need to know about how to write a good plugin for Fastify!
-After you've built one (or more!) let us know!
+After you have built one (or more!) let us know!
 We will add it to the ecosystem section of our documentation!